nodejs/node/doc/guides/usage-of-primordials-in-core.md

 # Usage of primordials in core

-The file `lib/internal/per_context/primordials.js` subclasses and stores the JS builtins that come from the VM so that Node.js builtin modules do not need to later look these up from the global proxy, which can be mutated by users.
+The file `lib/internal/per_context/primordials.js` subclasses and stores the JS built-ins that come from the VM so that Node.js built-in modules do not need to later look these up from the global proxy, which can be mutated by users.

 Usage of primordials should be preferred for any new code, but replacing current code with primordials should be done with care.

-## Accessing primoridals
+## Accessing primordials

 The primordials are meant for internal use only, and are only accessible for internal core modules.
 User-code cannot use or rely on primordials.
 It is usually fine to rely on ECMAScript built-ins and assume that it will behave as specified.

 If you'd like to access the `primordials` object to help you with Node.js core development or for tinkering, you can make it globally available: